lambertixx/typescript-project-generator/README.md

-This is a automatic typescript project generator for Linux users
+This is an automatic typescript project generator for Linux users

 Remember to make the file executable using the command "chmod +x typescriptProjectGenerator.sh" (remove the double quotes)